cousin Mark, aunt Shirley, kindergarten teacher and sorority sister have all

 RSVPd yes to your wedding reception.
 But where do you seat them?

-important to you and that you took the time to figure them into your wedding
+Creating a wedding reception seating chart is important for several reasons.
+For one, it’s a kind gesture that let’s guests know that their presence is important to you and that you took the time to figure them into your wedding planning.

 Arranging of friends and family

 It’s common for members of the respected families to sit together.
 One time saver is to ask your parents to assist with assigning seats/tables to family members and friends of the family.
 Also, try to mix different groups of friends at tables to get people mingling and interacting with new faces.

 The number of wedding reception tables needed depends on the number of guests you plan to have at your wedding reception.
 Customarily, guest’s tables are round, but it’s totally a matter of preference.
 Many couples often have place cards with guest’s names and table numbers at each station.
 If you’re wedding reception includes a seated meal, tables numbers will help the wait staff tremendously.

 The standard in arranging the head table is as follows: the happy couple is placed directly in center, immediately flanked by the maid of honor and best man, and the rest of the wedding party seated with groomsmen on one side and bridesmaids on the other.
 A more modern approach to the head table includes a “sweetheart table” just for the bride and groom to sit alone together, with attendants at a separate table close by.
 Some couples even do away with the head table altogether, giving the wedding party an opportunity to sit with their significant others.

 Lastly, remember to keep multiple copies of the final wedding reception seating chart.
 Whether it’s printing out sheets or saving the electronic spreadsheet to a disc or jump drive, you’ll want to archive the final list, just to be on the safe side.
 There’s nothing worse than spending hours creating the perfect seating chart only to misplace, or worse, delete it.